kayrbee/holbertonschool-hbnb/part2/hbnb/README.md

+# Overview

+To Do: Describe the purpose of each directory and file

-# How to run this application
+## How to run this application

-## Set up a Virtual Environment
+### Set up a Virtual Environment

 ```
 cd part2/hbnb